kusacchi/frima_76_b/README.md

 |status|string|null: false|
 ### Association
 - has_many :images
-- belongs_to :user, dependent: :destroy
+- belongs_to :user
-- belongs_to :brand, dependent: :destroy
+- belongs_to :brand
-- belongs_to :category, dependent: :destroy
+- belongs_to :category
 - belongs_to_active_hash :prefecture

 # purchasesテーブル